Bhoomi-newbie/Dock_it_up_assignment/iAssgn1/assignment-2/README.md

 <br>
 2. Write Dockerfile and create an 'index.html' file for building image of web container. <br>
-3. Build the image named `mysite` using
+3. Build the image named "mysite" using

  ```
  docker build -t mysite .
  ```

  <br>
-4. Run a container named  `web`  on custom docker network accessible on port 6060 of the host using
+4. Run a container named  "web"  on custom docker network accessible on port 6060 of the host using

 ```
 docker run -d --name web --network webnet -p 6060:80 mysite
 ```

 <br>
-5. Create API container using prebuilt image  `hashicorp/http-echo`  on docker network using
+5. Create API container using prebuilt image  "hashicorp/http-echo"  on docker network using

 ```
 docker run -d --name api --network webnet hashicorp/http-echo -text="Hello from API"